 Subject to weather conditions

 Take a fishing or diving tour for a real Chatham Island experience.
-We run our tours with seasoned commercial operators.
+We run our tours with seasoned operators.

 Or if hunting is your thing, you can track and shoot introduced animals which now pose a threat to indigenous flora and fauna of the Chatham Islands including swan, ducks, boar, wild sheep and wild bull.